 Stock condition surveys and individual inspections will take place to determine whether replacement is required.
 This will identify where a component needs to be replaced earlier than scheduled, or where replacement works can be rescheduled due to the component not needing to be replaced.

-One member of our Challenge Group live in your neighbourhood.
+One member of our Grounds Maintenance Residents Group lives in this area.

 We believe everyone has the right to enjoy their home and live peacefully alongside their neighbours.
 To make sure this is possible each person must play their part.

 During July - September 2023, 43% of customers living in your area who responded to our survey said they were satisfied with our approach to ASB.

 In the last 12 months, we have dealt with and resolved 18 anti-social behaviour and hate crime cases in the area.
 Here is a summary.

 4 neighbour disputes

 1 dangerous dog